wiard/punkbank/docs/story.md

-# Unraveling the Complexity: How Parcels on Bitmap could leverage any calculation.
-Be it on or off-chain.
+# Unraveling the Complexity: How Parcels on Bitmap could leverage any TOPIC of Value to Humanity.
+Be it ON or OFF-CHAIN.

 - [In case you want to go HOME: the BASE page](../README.md)